Steele dossier: Hiring and initial reports

+Passing reports to intelligence agencies

 Steele has said he soon found "troubling information indicating connections between Trump and the Russian government".
 According to his sources, "there was an established exchange of information between the Trump campaign and the Kremlin of mutual benefit".
 According to Harding, "Steele was shocked by the extent of collusion his sources were reporting", and told his friends: "For anyone who reads it, this is a life-changing experience."
 Steele felt what he had unearthed "was something of huge significance, way above party politics".
 American reporter Howard Blum described Steele's rationale for becoming a whistleblower: "The greater good trumps all other concerns."

 On his own initiative, Steele decided to also pass the information to British and American intelligence services because he believed the findings were a matter of national security for both countries.
 In 2018, Steele told a UK parliamentary investigation that Theresa May's British government covered up the evidence he provided them of Trump's Russian ties and took no actions, and that Boris Johnson suppressed a report about the intelligence in the dossier that was prepared by Parliament's Intelligence and Security Committee.
 After long delay, the report was published on July 21, 2020.

 According to Simpson's testimony, Steele, who enjoyed a good working reputation "for the knowledge he had developed over nearly 20 years working on Russia-related issues for British intelligence, approached the FBI because he was concerned that Trump, then a candidate, was being blackmailed by Russia, and he became "very concerned about whether this represented a national security threat".
 Steele believed the intelligence community "needed urgently to know—if it didn't already—that the next possible U.S. president was potentially under the sway of Russia".

 In early July 2016, Steele called seasoned FBI agent Michael Gaeta, who was stationed in Rome, and asked him to come to London so he could show him his findings.
 Because he was assigned to the U.S. embassy in Rome, Gaeta sought and was granted approval for the trip from Victoria Nuland, who was then the Assistant Secretary of State for European and Eurasian Affairs.
 When he arrived in London on July 5, 2016, he met with Steele at his office, and he was given a copy of Steele's first report, dated June 20, 2016 (Report 80).
 His reaction was "shock and horror".
 Alarmed by what he read, Gaeta remarked, "I have to show this to headquarters".